History Behind The Brewery

 The Big Texan Brewery starting serving hand craft beers June 24, 2011 after a lengthy process of paperwork with the “Feds” or TTB (Alcohol and Tobacco Tax and Trade Bureau) and the TABC (Texas Alcoholic Beverage Commission).
 The amount of work that was needed to put a dream into reality started decades ago and many miles apart between Tom Money (Brewmaster) and the Lee Brother’s (Bobby & Danny) who are second generation owners of the Big Texan Steak Ranch.

-After the handshakes, formalities, some heavy sampling and lots of BS’ing, the concept of the Big Texan Brewery was well under way to becoming a reality.
+After the handshakes, formalities, some heavy sampling, the concept of the Big Texan Brewery was well under way to becoming a reality.
 Along came the long process of applications & forms, trial & error, recipes, remodeling, purchasing, construction, moving this to there, testing and testing and more testing.
 Tom had his favorites and Danny had his, and then there were the ones that breweries “were suppose to offer” such as the Ambers, Reds, Bocks, and IPA’s.

-Finally, after what seemed forever, the notice from the Fed’s that a license to brew and sell beer was approved and now issued!
+Finally, after what seemed like forever, the notice from the Fed’s that a license to brew and sell beer was approved and now issued!
 Thanks to our former President Jimmy Carter for paving the road for handcraft beer making.
 After 24-years, our hobbies were now memories and the real work was about to begin.
-We could drink all the handcrafted we wanted, and sell the rest!
-Ahhhh-ah, life is good!

 The complexity in making beer is in the different varieties of ingredients, styles, yeast, and even the water source that is used.
 Temperatures of the fermentation room, the outside or even the temperature of the Brewmaster will make a difference in the final beer products.
 (It’s very important to keep your Brewmaster happy.)

 Most of today’s bottled beers are pasteurized and come from the big manufactures like Bud, Miller, Coors or the BMC us home brewers refer to them as.
-These were breweries that were carryovers from the time of prohibition and serve the public well in certain areas.
-Coors Light is great at the Monster Truck Race or a Bud taste good when you’re at a NASCAR track.
-But when you’re at a world famous steak ranch like the Big Texan, and getting ready to sink your teeth into a juicy 72oz steak that’s in front of you, Miller Lite’s advertisements for their “style of bottle” is not going to cut it.
+When you’re at a world famous steak ranch like the Big Texan, and getting ready to sink your teeth into a juicy 72oz steak, your typical beer just isn’t going to cut it.

 Instead, try a Rattlesnake India Pale Ale or a Texas Red Ale on for size.
 Kind‘a like; you put hot cream gravy on a chicken fried steak, not hot milk.
 So save the milk for the race track and give your mouth a real treat.